Underground-Ops/underground-nexus/README.md

 ***ACTIVATE the Underground Nexus (this is the only necessary command to run IMMEDIATELY after deploying the Underground Nexus to activate it):***
 **`docker exec Underground-Nexus sh deploy-olympiad.sh`**

-**ALTERNATIVE** - From inside of either a Docker Desktop shell to the Underground Nexus container or a Portainer shell into the Nexus, enter this command from inside the Underground Nexus container itself for activation:
+**ALTERNATIVE ACTIVATION** - From inside of either a Docker Desktop shell to the Underground Nexus container or a Portainer shell into the Nexus, enter this command from inside the Underground Nexus container itself for activation:
 `sh deploy-olympiad.sh`

+**ALTERNATIVE FOR LOW POWERED DEVICES AND "LIGHTWEIGHT" DEPLOYMENT ACTIVATIONS** - Systems with **under 8GB worth of RAM** will perform best using the light deployment of the Underground Nexus that that lacks KuberNexus, the underground-ops.me domain and non-essential tools (apps remoed include Vault, the SOC, wordpress, GitLab, collaborator workbenches, k3d):
+`sh deploy-olympiad-light.sh`

 **Head to Portainer to Log In at - *https://localhost:9050*:**
 - Reset Portainer for initial login if locked out using `docker exec Underground-Nexus docker restart Olympiad0`